Sanibel Island Vacation Rentals

 This is one of the most popular spots on the island.
 In fact, people from the mainland even talk about how good it is.
 It features a fun, laid-back atmosphere and Caribbean-style fresh fish.
 And if you’re a rum lover, there are 40 different kinds to choose from.

-The best part about the Fish House’s menu is that it caters to all different types of food allergies.
+The best part about the Fish House’s menu is that it caters to those with different dietary requirements.
 If you are on a low-carb diet, are vegan or gluten-free, this is a good option for you.
-The Fish House also won the 2015 Taste of the Island Award for Best Seafood, 2017 Taste of the Island Award for Best Appetizer, and the 2016 and 2017 Award for the Best Happy Hour.

 This is a good option if you’re looking for something healthy, especially if you are on the lookout for vegetarian and gluten-free options.
 Located on the main drag, Periwinkle Way, Sanibel Fresh gets ingredients from local sources.
 The restaurant’s beef hails from Jackman Ranch near Clewiston.
 Its eggs and chickens are from Lake Meadow Naturals near Orlando, and honey is sourced from the Harold P. Curtis Honey Co. based in LaBelle.
 They bring hives to the island because the special mangrove honey produced there is just too good to pass up.